 Remove 2/3 of soup and puree in a blender until smooth and creamy.
 (I like to keep a few vegetable chunks in the soup.)
 Pour back into soup pot and stir to combine well.
 Taste for seasonings.
 Add half and half and stir, letting soup heat through on low heat.

 Top with cheese and bacon if desired.

-Try my latest 30 Day Workout System here:
+Download my latest complete 30 Day Workout System: